Copying and distribution of all site material including but not limited to brand, images and textual information, is expressly forbidden.

 All patients are entitled to see their medical records held by the Medical Specialist Group.
 A form entitled ‘Outpatient Records Request Form’ is available on our website or by clicking here.

-If you wish to: –
+Please contact us if you wish to: –

-- Receive a copy of all information we hold
+- receive a copy of all information we hold

-- Correct any errors in the information we hold
+- correct any errors in the information we hold

-- Request erasure, restrictions on how your data is processed or object to processing
+- request erasure, restrictions on how your data is processed or object to processing

 Cookies are text files containing small amounts of information that some websites leave on your computer.
 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognises that cookie.
 Cookies are useful because they allow websites to recognise a user’s device, let users navigate between pages efficiently, remember user’s preferences, and generally improve the user experience.